 Project Icarus is a volunteer theoretical engineering study to design an interstellar spacecraft.
-The project was launched on September 30th 2009 at the British Interplanetary Society HQ in London, and is a five year study.
+The project was launched on September 30th 2009 at the British Interplanetary Society HQ in London.

 The purpose of Project Icarus is four-fold: